Farnhurst, Delaware

 https://www.findagrave.com/cemetery/2568624/new-castle-county-hospital-cemetery

-Currently there are just over 1,168 entries on the findagrave website.
-Some of these are listed in error by other people and we have requested that they be removed.
+Currently there are 3,186 confirmed entries on the findagrave website.
+There is one listing for someone who died in 1954.
+This was added by someone else, and is incorrect.
 If the date of death is after 1933, the person is not here.
-There were just under 3,000 burials, we think, although the newspaper article posted below claims 4,000 burials.
-Progress continues on this aspect of the project.
+There were more than 3,000 burials, perhaps as many as 4,000, but we will never be 100% sure.
 Most of the grave markers were covered up by the I-295 ramp to the Delaware Memorial Bridge in the 1960s, but about 100 remain visible in the woods next to the road that leads to Baylor Women's Correctional Institution.

 These photographs of the cemetery were provided by Hal Brown: